Catherine's Story

 1926: By the time of the first census of the Irish Free State, Bridget is a wife and mother of three, living at York Street, Dublin — one of the city's dense inner-city streets, a place of tenements and trade, of families packed into Georgian houses that had seen grander days.

 Consider what this journey meant.
-In the space of twenty-five years, Bridget went from being the illiterate daughter of a widowed labourer in a Meath townland to being a literate, married, urban mother in the capital of a new nation.
+In the space of thirty-five years, Bridget went from being the daughter of a widowed labourer in a Meath townland to being a literate, married, urban mother in the capital of a new nation.
 She learned to read and write — something her mother never could.
+She rose to Cook in a magistrate's house.
 She escaped the trap of rural poverty that had defined her childhood.
 She built a family.

 But the cost of that journey was separation.
-Bridget left Mullaghfin at nine years old and, as far as we can tell from the surviving records, never returned.
-The distance between a servant's life and her mother's cottage was not merely geographical — it was social, economic, and in many ways unbridgeable.
-Domestic servants rarely had the freedom or the means to travel.
+By 1911, all six of Catherine's children had left Mullaghfin, and as far as the surviving records show, none returned in any sustained way.
+Domestic servants had little freedom and less money to travel.
 By the time Bridget was established in Dublin, her mother was an ageing charwoman in a house that had emptied of children, one by one.

 The 1911 Census finds Catherine Clarke still at Mullaghfin, still at House 3, still in the Duleek District Electoral Division.
 She is now 55 years old.
 Still widowed.
 Her occupation has changed — she is now listed as a Charwoman, which meant she cleaned other people's houses for pay.
 She still cannot read.
 She still cannot write.